trek region

 • Altitude loss: 500 m/ 1,600 ft

 Today we will ascend higher up through Marsar Ridge.
 Kilting our way around Sundarsar shores, we will be directed to a boulder-smitten path.
-There are two passes from Sundarsar that will take you to Marsar Lake.
+Two passes from Sundarsar will take you to Marsar Lake.
 The boulder-laden route that we take is the quicker one.
 You can expect slippery snow patched in these rock crevasses, just like the white-covered mountains at the end of the valley that we witnessed through our trek in the last few days.
 At midday, the snow will melt and it’s going to be a tricky walk.
-Trekking poles and ice axe can be quite a blessing here.
+Trekking poles and ice axes can be quite a blessing here.

 We descend back to Sundarsar camps and then to Homwas, trailing almost along the same way that we came by.
 It takes about 40 minutes of a downhill climb to reach Sundarsar.
 The descent is full of nostalgia as you relive your experience on the trail once more.
 Homwas is reached before nightfall, slightly exhausted.